 The PS4 Pro console is packed with a 1TB hard drive.
-Since most of the AAA-titles occupy more than 60GB, considering this space, you will be able to save not more than 16-20 high graphics games.
+Since most of the AAA titles occupy more than 60GB, considering this space, you will be able to save not more than 16-20 high graphics games.
 For more space, you can expand the space by upgrading the hard drive.
-The process is quite simple and easy to carry out, but the only downside is the huge time spent in downloading and reinstalling the system software.
+The process is quite simple and easy to carry out, but the only downside is a huge time spent downloading and reinstalling the system software.

 PlayStation 4 Pro – Specs